alphagov/pay-smoke-tests/README.md

 ```
 The zip files will be located in the `dist/zip` directory.

-## EPDQ
-The EPDQ smoke tests were not working prior to the migration from [pay-endtoend](https://github.com/alphagov/pay-endtoend) and were not being run by Deploy Jenkins.
-There is [JIRA ticket](https://payments-platform.atlassian.net/browse/PP-8356) to investigate and fix them but for now these tests are not deployed as AWS Canaries and are [commented out from running locally](https://github.com/alphagov/pay-smoke-tests/blob/88fdca5b6d37dc983f72ef286127429fb24bc5ab/run-local/index.js#L21).

 ## Releases

 When a PR is merged, a Github Action will build a package and create a release.